Dr. John H. Drake

 I am a Postdoctoral Research Assistant in Computer Science and a member of the Operational Research Group.
 My research interests lie at the interface between Computer Science and Operational Research, focusing on metaheuristic and evolutionary computation methods for real-world problem solving.

 I am interested in most metaheuristic or evolutionary methods, with particular experience using Selection Hyper-heuristics, Memetic Algorithms, Genetic Algorithms, Genetic Programming, Grammatical Evolution, Estimation of Distribution Algorithms.
-Broadly speaking, I have no particular preference for application domain however I have previous experience of solving Educational Timetabling, Vehicle Routing, Knapsack, Staff Scheduling, Sport Scheduling and Stock Cutting problems among others.
+I have previous experience of solving Educational Timetabling, Bin Packing, Vehicle Routing, Knapsack, Staff Scheduling, Sport Scheduling and Stock Cutting problems among others.

 I am currently working with Prof. Edmund K. Burke on the EPRSC funded project “DAASE: Dynamic Adaptive Automatic Software Engineering”.
 The project seeks to create a new approach to software engineering, placing computational search at the heart of the processes and products it creates, bringing together the fields of Hyper-Heuristics and Search Based Software Engineering (SBSE).Web links: